Trump's new congressional map in Texas still stymied as Gavin Newsom urges president to give up

 Just a few seats could determine control of Congress

 Burrows' GOP House majority wants to redraw districts so that five more Republicans can be elected.
-Trump is pushing other Republican-controlled legislatures to follow suit as he tries to avoid a repeat of the 2018 midterms.
+Trump, who has said the GOP is “entitled” to the seats, is pushing other Republican-controlled legislatures to follow suit as he tries to avoid a repeat of the 2018 midterms.
 Those elections during Trump's first presidency yielded a new Democratic majority in the U.S. House that stymied his agenda and twice impeached him.
 Existing maps nationally put Democrats within three seats of a House majority at a time when there are only several dozen competitive districts out of 435.

+“Stealing congressional districts — mid-decade — is wrong,” Texas Rep. Trey Martinez Fischer, one of the lawmakers who left the state, said Monday.
+“It’s just nothing other than old-school cheating.”

 Texas Democrats intend to run out the clock on their current special session, which cannot extend beyond Aug.
 19. But Gov. Greg Abbott said he’ll call lawmakers back to the Statehouse again and again until enough Democrats show up to reach the attendance threshold required to vote on the bill.